apache/mynewt-site/docs/os/tutorials/project-sim-slinky.md

 ## Project Sim Slinky

 This tutorial shows you how to create, build and run the Slinky application and communicate with newtmgr for a simulated device.
+This is supported on Mac OS and Linux platforms.

 <br>
 ### Prerequisites